Do You Have Sports-Related Back Pain? Know When to Call a Doctor

 Acute injuries like lower back sprains and strains typically resolve on their own.
 Often, you don’t need a doctor to evaluate them further.

 “Treatment for minor lower back pain is generally self-directed.
-For these types of injuries, you can take over-the-counter anti-inflammatory medications like ibuprofen or naprosyn,” Dr. Goyal says.
+For these types of injuries, you can take over-the-counter anti-inflammatory medications like ibuprofen or naprosyn,” says Dr. Goyal.

-“Also called pars fractures or spondylolysis, these occur when there is a crack in the bony rear portion of the spinal column,” says Dr. Gladden.
-She says excessive and repeated strain to the area of the spinal column known as the pars interarticularis is to blame.
-This type of injury causes lower back pain.
+“Also called pars fractures or spondylolysis, these occur when there is a crack in the bony rear portion of the spinal column,” says Dr. Goyal.
+“Excessive and repeated strain to the area of the spinal column known as the pars interarticularis is to blame.
+This type of injury causes lower back pain.”

 Doctors diagnose spine stress fractures by reviewing an x-ray or CAT scan and usually treat the injuries with a back brace and rest.
 However, in certain instances these injuries require more aggressive treatment.